How do I apply for financial aid?

 Additional information about Pennsylvania Highlands and financial aid resources is available on the Consumer Information webpage.

-Are their academic requirements for receiving financial aid?
+Are there academic requirements for receiving financial aid?

 You must be enrolled at least half-time (six credits) for most aid programs.
 You must maintain academic progress towards your program of study by successfully completing at least 67% of all attempted credits while maintaining a 2.0 GPA (grade point average) in conjunction with College Policy and program completion within a 150% time frame.